-Used property can be qualified GO Zone property if it has not previously been used within the GO Zone.
+Used property can be specified GO Zone extension property if it has not previously been used within the specified portions of the GO Zone.
 Also, additional capital expenditures you incurred after August 27, 2005, to recondition or rebuild your property meet the original use test if the original use of the property in the GO Zone began with you.
 For further guidance on the original use requirement for the GO Zone additional first year depreciation deduction, see Notice 2007-36 on page 1000 of Internal Revenue Bulletin 2007-17.